What is surveillance capitalism according to zuboff – Comprehensive Guide 2025

 Why Surveillance Capitalism Dominates 2025

 Smart homes, wearables, and even pet trackers mine data 24/7.
-A 2025 Pew Study found that 78% of users feel they’ve lost control over their personal data.
-Meta’s NeuroLink 2025 now analyzes brainwave patterns via AR glasses to serve eerily precise ads.
+A 2025 Pew Study found that 78% of users feel they have lost their control over their personal data.
+Meta’s NeuroLink 2025 now analyzes brainwave patterns via AR glasses to serve precise ads.

 2. Democracy Under Siege